 With the new Foo Fighters gig, he’ll finally become a household name outside of the drumming community.

-In the time since Taylor Hawkins’ passing, the Foo Fighters have been understandably quiet.
+The band was understandably quiet for some time following Taylor Hawkins’ passing.
 It’s challenging to move forward after losing a bandmate.
 Avenged Sevenfold brought in Mike Portnoy after The Rev passed, and Todd Sucherman took the seat for Styx’s John Panozzo.

 The Foos’ previous release, Medicine At Midnight, came out in 2021 while the COVID-19 pandemic was still raging.